808 Naval Air Squadron: Fleet fighter squadron (1942-1945)

+Convoy protection

+In December 1942, nine Supermarine Seafire L Mk.IIc fighter aircraft were introduced, followed by a series of relocations to various shore bases, including RNAS Charlton Horethorne (HMS Heron II), Somerset, RAF Peterhead, Aberdeenshire, RNAS Machrihanish (HMS Landrail), Argyll and Bute and RNAS St Merryn (HMS Vulture), before briefly operating from the Attacker-class escort carrier HMS Battler, in April 1943.
+Between May and June 1943, while stationed at RNAS Yeovilton and later RAF Turnhouse, Edinburgh, a detachment of four aircraft was deployed aboard HMS Battler as 'A' Flight to escort a convoy to Gibraltar.
+The purpose was to offer protection for convoy OS.49/KMS.16, which departed from Liverpool on 4 June.
+On 10 June, two Supermarine Seafire aircraft from 808 'A' Flight were lost.
+During the return journey to the United Kingdom, HMS Battler served as an extra escort for convoy XK.9, which left Gibraltar on 22 June.
+This convoy attracted increased attention from the Luftwaffe, resulting in two Supermarine Seafire fighters from 808 'A' Flight downing a Focke-Wulf Fw 200 Condor on 22 June.

+The entire squadron was then deployed on the carrier for operations in the Mediterranean in July 1943, supporting the Salerno landings.
+Upon returning home in sister ship HMS Hunter, the squadron integrated into the 3rd Naval Fighter Wing, focusing on training for close support operations at RNAS Burscough (HMS Ringtail), Lancashire.

+D-Day

-The Squadron was re-equipped in May 1944 at RNAS Lee-on-Solent with 20 Supermarine Seafire L.IIIs.
+The Squadron was re-equipped in May 1944 at RNAS Lee-on-Solent (HMS Daedalus) with 20 Supermarine Seafire L Mk.III.
 At the same time, they were attached to No. 345 Reconnaissance Wing of the Royal Air Force Second Tactical Air Force.
-While part of this wing, 808 Squadron, along with three other FAA squadrons (885, 886 and 897) and two RAF squadrons (26 and 63), plus the USN's VCS-7, flying Spifire VBs, provided valuable target coordinates and fire control for RN and USN battleships and cruisers, during 20 days of operations during the Normandy Landings.
+While part of this wing, 808 Naval Air Squadron, along with three other FAA squadrons (885, 886 and 897 Naval Air Squadrons) and also two RAF squadrons (26 and 63 Squadrons), plus the United States Navy (USN) artillery observation aircraft squadron VCS-7, flying Supermarine Spitfire Mk Vb fighters, provided valuable target coordinates and fire control for RN and USN battleships and cruisers, during 20 days of operations during the Normandy Landings.
 On D-Day, "pooling" of the spotting units' aircraft meant that all units flew either Spitfires or Seafires.
 This role of "spotters" lasted until 26 June, by which time the fighting was too far inland to be covered by the ship's guns.